 The discussion regarding the change was initiated by CCGRS faculty with a request for faculty groups within the department to be redistributed into different academic units.

 Faculty groups within CCGRS have proposed realignments with other units, which they believe have the potential to improve educational and scholarship opportunities for both faculty and students, as well as offering improved administrative functionality and efficiency.

 An interdisciplinary committee has been brought together to guide the process and assess all proposals.

 A proposal on the table would create a new academic unit centered around the study of culture, language, and diversity across place and time.

-The college and the committee welcome your constructive input and ideas.
-We are actively considering ways to collect input from WSU students, faculty, staff, and others interested in the important roles CCGRS plays in the University community.
+The college and the committee collected input from WSU students, faculty, staff, and others interested in the important roles CCGRS plays in the University community.